 Martin Seligman

 The founder of positive psychology, who scientifically studied human strengths and happiness.
-He discovered the concept of learned helplessness and devoted his life to researching ways to enhance optimism and well-being.
+He discovered the concept of learned helplessness, and devoted his career to researching ways to cultivate optimism and well-being.

 Details